msaperst/number-munchers/README.md

 small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Testing
+Functional tests exist, and can be run using the
+#### `npm run selenium`
+command.
+These will execute Selenium tests on the application deployed on localhost.
+Alternatively, a different address can be provided to test on another environment.
+For example, to test in prod:
+#### `APP=https://msaperst.github.io/number-munchers/ npm run selenium`

+## Docker
+A docker container can be build from this code to run/play the app on.
+To build the docker container run the below command
+#### `docker build -t number-munchers .`

+To run the container run the below command
+#### `docker run --rm -it -p 80:80 number-munchers`
+And then navigate to http://localhost/ to use the app